-Robert: You made memorable videos for your mid to late 80’s hits (‘We Built This City’, ‘Sara’, ‘Nothing’s Gonna Stop Us Now’) and it seemed that they always had you act a little bit in them, even if you were just sort of reacting or hamming it up.
-Did you feel like you were acting?
+Robert: You made memorable videos for your mid to late 80’s hits (‘We Built This City’, ‘Sara’, ‘Nothing’s Gonna Stop Us Now’) and it seemed that you were always asked to act a little bit in them, even if you were just sort of reacting or hamming it up.
+Do you feel like you were acting?

 Mickey: Well, I was trying to. [laughs] I’ve always been interested in it.
 I acted in high school but then I moved my attention to more serious things once I got to college.
 But acting was always in the back of my mind and by the time we got to making music videos in the ’80’s I felt like I had a chance to explore that a little bit.

-Robert: One of the songs that drove ‘Knee Deep In The Hoopla’ you made mention of earlier, ‘Sara’.
-The video stood out for it’s motion picture type feel, made more so because you were acting opposite Rebecca De Mornay.
+Robert: ‘Sara’ went to #1 on the Billboard charts, in part because of the strength of it’s video.
+It stood out for it’s motion picture type feel, made more so because you were acting opposite Rebecca De Mornay.
 It wasn’t Shakespeare, but they were still asking you to do quite a bit for a non actor.